yafeth/gitskills/README.md

 # gitskills
-creating a new branch 'dev'
+creating a new branch is quick.